pseudoramdom/notes/content/index.md

 ---
-title: Welcome to Quartz
+title: pseudoramdom bytes
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hi!
+I'm pseudoramdom.
+Welcome to my brain dump on the internet.